teamallnighter/portfolio-blog-ccdd/src/content/posts/2020-08-31-netlify-functions-airtable-course-tracker.md

 ---
 template: blog-post
-title: "Full Stack Jamstack: AirTable Database with Netlify Functions"
+title: 'Full Stack Jamstack: AirTable Database with Netlify Functions'
 slug: /blog/coursetracker
-date: 2020-08-31 11:40
+date: '2020-08-31 11:40'
 description: >-
   This is from a tutorial from James Q Quick so shout out to him for this awesome idea.

   Normally, to have this sort of dynamic content coming from a database you would need to know SQL a programming language for databases.
 featuredImage: /assets/chris connelly web design calgary.png
 ---
 ## Project: Netlify Functions airtable course tracker